NeriSal/Disc-Master/README.md

 # DISC MASTER

+# Development

-An Electron application with React and TypeScript
+Disc Master is an Electron application built with React and TypeScript

 ## Recommended IDE Setup